Welcome to the SSQQ

 Long

-Puzzle is a much different story.
+Puzzle is a much different

-finding 75 correct answers might
+of you, finding 75 correct answers

-take from two to four hours.
-In fact, maybe the Long Puzzle takes
+might take from two to four hours.

-even longer than
+even take longer than

 that to solve.
-Some people
+According to

-claim the Long Puzzle takes days to
+takes days to

 solve.